pongo1231/SmallBaseV2/README.md

-# BigBaseV2
+# Smaller than BigBaseV2
-A mod menu base for Grand Theft Auto V.
-Strictly for educational purposes.
+I keep losing the source code of my hacky native entry point dumper built on BigBaseV2 so I'm just going to keep the repo here.
+Will work with 2374.

 ## Features
-* ImGui–based user interface
-* Unloading at runtime
-* Log console
+* A console
-* Script fibers
-* Fiber pool
-* Access to YSC script globals
-* scrProgram–based native hook
+* Edgy ascii art
+* Dumps entry points of natives to natives.txt

 ## Building
 To build BigBaseV2 you need: